ANSI/CAN/UL 3741: Standard for Safety for Photovoltaic Hazard Control

 The Standard is nationally recognized and approved by the American National Standards Institute (ANSI) and the Standards Council of Canada (SCC), offering greater consistency in safety of photovoltaic hazard control across both countries and jurisdictions.
 The binational Standard eliminates the risk of de-harmonization as updates are implemented, while also allowing manufacturers to design and evaluate products for both countries.

-The Standards Technical Panel (STP) for UL 3741 is comprised of subject matter experts from firefighters’ associations, as well as representatives from the fields of hazard control equipment manufacturing and PV equipment manufacturing.
+The Technical Committee for UL 3741 is comprised of subject matter experts from firefighters’ associations, as well as representatives from the fields of hazard control equipment manufacturing and PV equipment manufacturing.
 Other participants represent state and federal government authorities and organizations dedicated to energy research and development.

-The STP has strong binational participation with representatives from the U.S. and Canada.
+The TChas strong binational participation with representatives from the U.S. and Canada.
 The development effort also received considerable support from a broad set of stakeholders.
 These partners provided significant time and effort, and Underwriters Laboratories is grateful for their contributions.

 The knowledge shared and questions asked by this diverse group of panel members and stakeholders is conducive to an effective and comprehensive standard thanks to the unique perspectives each participant brings to the process.